TimKrause2/VocoderSynthBWidgets/README.md

 5. Add a MIDI sidechain.
 6. Connect the inputs to the sidechains.
 7. Select the sidechain sources.

+To edit the dial values with the keyboard click on the keyboard icon in the top right hand corner of the plugin window.
+When you are done editing click the keyboard icon again to use the keyboard in Ardour.

 ## Building Prerequisites